Pleeper228/git-pairs-2/README.md

 4) Brevon makes changes and commits

-5) Brandon forks repo and makes app changes and submits pull request Brevon merges pull request with master
+5) Brandon merges from upstream repo and makes app changes and submits pull request Brevon merges pull request with master

 6) Brevon makes changes and commits